Willyb15/Data-Science-Python/week3/day6-functions_practice/beginning_functions_assignment.md

             print('I love Python so much!!!')
 ```

-One way that you could break up this function up is to have a separate function that performs a loop over the print statements.
-This function could then accept a range and a string to print.
-Check it out.
+One way that we can break up this function is to have a separate function that performs a loop over the print statements.
+After all, we do have two blocks of code in `my_function` that are both looping over print statements.
+In the name of the DRY methodology, we should think about building a function that could help us do this.
+This function could accept an integer and a string to print.
+Then, it would loop through a range using that integer, printing the string in each iteration (this is exactly what we're doing above).
+Check it out...

 ```python
 def print_n_string(print_times, print_string):